Hotels near Northwoods Complex

 Which hotels near Northwoods Complex have laundry facilities?

-Which hotels near Northwoods Complex have a pool?
+Which hotels near Northwoods Complex have an outdoor pool?

 Which hotels near Northwoods Complex have suites or extra space?